 My core interest is, of course, in health.
 I was struggling between doing a Master’s program in public health, versus an MBA versus the IMHL.
 I actually thought that the IMHL married Public health and the MBA quite well.
 And I am glad to say I think it actually did.
 They took the core pieces that I was interested in and put them together.
 Had I just done a Master’s in public health I wouldn’t have been able to grow as a manager in the same way as I have through the IMHL.
 If I had just done an MBA I wouldn’t have grown much as a leader as I have through doing the IMHL.
 So I think that the IMHL has very nicely married the core that I wanted from public health as well as from an MBA.

-Here is what Theodore (Ted) Marmor, Professor Emeritus at Yale University and director of the Worldly Mindset module, wrote about the program:
+Here is what Theodore (Ted) Marmor, Professor Emeritus at Yale University and former director of the Worldly Mindset module, wrote about the program:

 "I have taught for about a decade in the Harvard Kennedy School program for senior fellows.
 I have taught at the executive program in health policy and management at Columbia's School of Public Health, and given lots of talks around the world.